Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Colossians 2:13-23

-Rules taught by men, self-imposed regulations, self-made religion, was a problem in the first century church, and continues to be.
+Rules taught by men, self-imposed regulations, and self-made religion were problems in the first century church, and they continue to be a problem today.
 There were many false teachers who wanted to impose their rules and regulations on the believers in the Colossian church.
-Just as the Pharisees wanted to impose the tradition of the ceremonial hand washing before meals on Jesus’ disciples, so these false teachers in Colossae wanted to impose their regulations and rules on other believers.
+Just as the Pharisees wanted to impose the tradition of the ceremonial hand washing before meals on Jesus’ disciples, so also these false teachers in Colossae wanted to impose their regulations and rules on other believers.

 That century-old problem is still in the church today.
 There are many practices that some believers may find valuable for themselves which they then want to impose on everyone else.
 But there is Christian liberty in the church.